lammps/lammps/doc/src/fix_qbmsst.rst

 initial total energy.

 The *eta* (:math:`\eta`) parameter is a unitless coupling constant between the shock system and the quantum thermal bath.
-A small *eta* value cannot adjust the quantum temperature fast enough during the temperature ramping period of shock compression while large *eta* leads to big temperature oscillation.
-A value of *eta* between 0.3 and 1 is usually appropriate for simulating most systems under shock compression.
-We observe that different values of *eta* lead to almost the same final thermodynamic state behind the shock, as expected.
+A small :math:`\eta` value cannot adjust the quantum temperature fast enough during the temperature ramping period of shock compression while large :math:`\eta` leads to big temperature oscillation.
+A value of :math:`\eta` between 0.3 and 1 is usually appropriate for simulating most systems under shock compression.
+We observe that different values of :math:`\eta` lead to almost the same final thermodynamic state behind the shock, as expected.

-The quantum temperature is updated every *beta* (:math:`\beta`) steps with an integration time interval *beta* times longer than the simulation time step.
-In that case, :math:`E^{tot}` is taken as its average over the past *beta* steps.
+The quantum temperature is updated every *beta* (:math:`\beta`) steps with an integration time interval :math:`\beta` times longer than the simulation time step.
+In that case, :math:`E^{tot}` is taken as its average over the past :math:`\beta` steps.
 The temperature of the quantum thermal bath :math:`T^{qm}` changes dynamically according to the following equation where :math:`\Delta_t` is the MD time step and :math:`\gamma` is the friction constant which is equal to the inverse